 Headless browsers and click fraud

-We see malicious use of headless browsers include fuzzing, botnets, content scraping, login brute force attacks, and click fraud.
-The issue for digital marketers is that it looks like a legitimate human traffic.
+We see malicious use of headless browsers including fuzzing, botnets, content scraping, login brute force attacks, and click fraud.
+The issue for digital marketers is that it looks like legitimate human traffic.

 Hideous Headless Browser Activity

 The presence of headless-browser-driven leads turns marketing campaigns upside down.
 They bring crap leads into expensive digital marketing campaigns killing marketing KPIs.
 In the case of one medical devices client for instance we monitored running an expensive paid social campaign, 23 % of their fake traffic was driven by malicious crawlers, running headless browsers including PhantomJS, Lighthouse, and Cyclone.
 This can be used to click on advertisements, install applications, and fill out lead forms.